Adam-Alive/personal-finance-tracker/TESTING.md

 ## Code Validation

-Use the space to discuss code validation for any of your own code files (where applicable).
-You are not required to validate external libraries/frameworks, such as imported Bootstrap, Materialize, Font Awesome, etc.

-**IMPORTANT**: You must provide a screenshot for each file you validate.

 ### Python

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 The CI Python Linter can be used two different ways.
 - Copy/Paste your Python code directly into the linter.